 When you live in a rainswept, often foggy, sometimes melancholy part of the world like the UK, it’s so much easier to see phantoms at every turn.
 From ghostly monks and nuns, to spectral children and the ubiquitous White or Grey Lady, it would seem the spirits are everywhere.

 But monks still make up a large proportion of reported sightings.
 According to Owen Davies in his excellent book The Haunted: A Social History of Ghosts (aff link), a phantom abbot haunted the ruins of Buckfast Abbey in Devon for 300 years.
-Only the construction of a Catholic church on the site in the 1920s seemed to placate him (2007).
+Only the construction of a Catholic church on the site in the 1920s seemed to keep him happy (2007).

 Let’s hurry after them and learn a little more about the ghostly monks of the UK.